Medicare Crossover Claims Submission Reminder

 - When submitting the claim, it is essential that you enter the correct Blue Plan name as the secondary carrier.
 This may be different from the local Blue Plan.
 Check the member’s ID card for additional verification.

-- Be sure to include the alpha prefix as part of the member number.
-This alpha prefix is located on the members ID card as the first three characters.
-The alpha prefix is critical for confirming membership and coverage, and if not provided, may delay payments.
+- Be sure to include the three-character prefix as part of the member number.
+This three-character prefix is located on the members ID card as the first three characters.
+The three-character prefix is critical for confirming membership and coverage, and if not provided, may delay payments.

 When you receive the remittance advice from Medicare, determine if the claim has been automatically forwarded (crossed over) to the Blue Plan: